Myndex/Illuminated/README.md

 -----
 ### ⚡️ _Please do not copy or fork without written permission._

-The files here are under review to ensure accuracy, so at this time I would much prefer no forking, but please feel free to link to any as references, I intend to keep the file names as they are: 4DigitYear - 1or2DigitMonth and DescriptiveName: **` 0000-0PascalCaseName.md `** The ` .md` becomes ` .html` with Jeckle, though the extension can be omitted in links as GItHUb or Jeckle will serve either `.md` or `.html` appropriately based on context.
+The files here are under review to ensure accuracy, so at this time I would much prefer no forking, but please feel free to link to any as references, I intend to keep the file names as they are: 4DigitYear - 1or2DigitMonth and DescriptiveName: **` 0000-0PascalCaseName.md `** The ` .md` becomes ` .html` with Jeckle, though the extension can be omitted in links as GitHub or Jeckle will (should) serve either `.md` or `.html` appropriately based on context.
 Or they won't.
+YMMV.

 Copyright © 2019-2023 by Andrew Somers.
 All Rights Reserved.